21QB Coachmen Freelander Class C Motorhome

 A small RV is very roomy inside.
 This was well-designed for optimization.

-In addition to the aforementioned beds, a roomy U-shaped dinette can be made into a bed.
+In addition to the beds above, a roomy U-shaped dinette can be made into a bed.
 We have not done this yet.
 As you pass through the kitchen area to reach the bed and bathroom, there is plenty of room to get around this dinette.

 The kitchen is small but functional.
 There is a small sink, a gas stove and oven, a built-in microwave above the stove, and a 2-way refrigerator/freezer unit.

 There is a swing-up counter extension over the entry steps.
-We also increase the prep space with wood blocks that go on the sink and stove if they are not in use.
+We also increase the prep space by placing wood blocks on the sink and stove when they are not in use.

 Full Bathroom

-The model has a small bathroom with a toilet, sink, and shower.
+The model features a compact bathroom equipped with a toilet, sink, and shower.
 It is compact but suits our needs.

 The bathroom door opens against the diagonal part of our bed, making it a narrow entry.
 This motorhome would not be a good choice if you need more room.

-This model has a step up at the edge of the dinette, which makes this model a poor choice for anyone with mobility issues.
+This model features a step at the edge of the dinette, which makes it a poor choice for anyone with mobility issues.

 Interior Storage

-There is quite a bit of storage in this unit.
+This unit offers a considerable amount of storage space.
 There is a double-door closet between the dinette and bathroom.
 We do not need to hang clothes, so we have outfitted this area with storage drawers and a hanging organizer.
 There are two storage drawers below the closet.

 In the kitchen, there is a cabinet above and below the sink.
-Plus, a drawer under the stove.
+Additionally, there is a drawer located under the stove.

 Overhead cabinets line the main bed area and are above the dinette.
 The doors are top-hinged, which is not the most convenient.
 We may add pistons to help hold them open.

-We have plenty of storage with all this inside storage and the outside garage.
+We have plenty of storage, both inside and outside, with the garage included.
 On a recent 2-week trip, we stored canned goods and coats underneath the dinette.

 Driving a Coachmen Freelander